Blue bin - recyclable waste

 Blue binYour blue wheelie bin is for household waste that can be recycled, and is emptied every two weeks on the same day as your green bin.

-In the main part of the blue bin, please put items in clean and loose not inside bags -
+You can now put all your recycling inside your blue bin, please put items in clean and loose, not inside bags.

 Yes please:

-• all plastic bottles (drinks, toiletries, cleaning products) remove lids and put in loose
+• all plastic bottles such as from drinks, toiletries, cleaning products - please remove lids and put in loose

-• plastic pots and tubs (yoghurt, margarine, ice cream etc)
+• plastic pots and tubs such as from yoghurt, margarine, ice cream

 • plastic food trays and punnets for example, meat trays, fruit punnets